Zulfiqer Russell

 Zulfiqer Russell (জুলফিকার রাসেল; born 13 November 1977) is a Bangladeshi lyricist and journalist.
-He is currently the editor of the online news site, The Bangla Tribune.
+He served as the editor of the online news portal The Bangla Tribune from 13 May 2014 to 31 January 2026.
 He won the Bangladesh National Film Award for Best Lyrics for the film Putro (2018).
 He was the winner of the Channel i Music Awards in 2008, 2010, 2013 and 2022 and also received the Mirchi Music Awards (Bangla) award for the Song of the Year in the Modern Song category for, "Shabuj Chilo".
 On 2020 he was awarded CJFB Performance Award 2019 as best lyricist.
 He had also worked with renowned Indian singers and composers including Grammy and Academy Award (Oscar) winner musician A. R. Rahman.
 He wrote the official theme song 'Ektai Achhe Desh' of the Golden Jubilee of Bangladesh Independence sang by fifty renowned singers of Bangladesh.

 Early life and education

 Zulfiqer Russell was born on 13 November 1977, in the Dhaka District of Bangladesh.
 He is the son of Abdus Salam (father) and Saleha Begum (mother).
 He studied at the Muslim Modern Academy, and graduated from Dhaka City College.